 2 large eggs

 1. Pre-heat oven to 450 degrees.
 Cut parchment paper to match the size and shape of your pizza pan.
-Parchment paper is the best way to prevent your crust from sticking to the baking surface.
-I put the pizza stone in the oven and wait 20 minutes past the point where my oven becomes pre-heated.
+Parchment paper is the best to prevent your crust from sticking to the baking surface.
+Put the pizza stone in the oven and wait for 20 minutes past the point where my oven becomes pre-heated.
 The stone makes the crust really crispy and delicious.

 2. Finely grate cauliflower and remove any large chunks.
 You want a fine, uniform texture like rice.
 Try to spread it as thin as possible.